CONTENTS

 2. Transformational and transactional leadership

-Transactional leadership is based on a relationship of exchange – the leader frames and structures, sets objectives, and rewards success.
+Transactional leadership translates into a relationship of exchange – the leader sets objectives, provides guidelines and structure, and rewards achievements.
 This type of leadership is effective in environments where discipline and results are a priority (e.g., industrial production).
-Key principles include: rules, rewards, measurable performance.
+Its key principles include rules, rewards, and measurable performance.

-Transformational leadership is based on motivation and inspiration – the leader relies on the deep commitment of team members and pushes them to go beyond their limits by creating a strong and inspiring vision.
+Transformational leadership is based on employee motivation and inspiration – the leader relies on the deep commitment of team members and pushes them to go beyond their limits by creating a strong and inspiring vision.
 This type of leadership is often found in tech companies and start-ups.
-Key principles include: motivation, commitment, innovation
+Key principles are motivation, commitment, and innovation.

 3. Leadership based on emotional intelligence